-(4) Subtract any other disaster related compensation or insurance indemnities received or to be received by the applicant for the production loss.

-Disaster related compensation includes, but is not limited to:

-- crop insurance payments

-- CAT

-- NAP

-- other FSA disaster program payments, such as Emergency Feed Assistance Program, emergency conservation programs, and any other special disaster program payments

-- any other disaster assistance provided through agencies such as FEMA.
+- (4) Subtract any other disaster related compensation or insurance indemnities received or to be received by the applicant for the production loss. - --Disaster related compensation includes only yield and production payments related to the specific disaster designation, including but not limited to: - crop insurance yield protection payments-- - CAT - NAP - other FSA disaster program payments, such as Emergency Feed Assistance Program, emergency conservation programs, and any other special disaster program payments - any other disaster assistance provided through agencies such as FEMA.